Convex-Dev/design/cad/024_data_lattice/README.md

 ## Overview

 Convex maintains data as part of the operation of the CVM (on-chain).
 It is possible to build decentralised solutions using these capabilities alone which we call a "pure dApp".

-While this approach is sufficient for many use cases, more sophisticated decentralised applications are likely to require additional data sources (off-chain).
+This approach is sufficient for many use cases, however more sophisticated decentralised applications are likely to require additional data sources (off-chain).
 We call such applications "hybrid dApps".

 While off-chain data can be provided in many different ways, including via tradition Web 2.0 server infrastructure, there is a compelling case for a more powerful decentralised storage solution to support hybrid dApps on Convex